 Customers are responding to specific events, leading to changes in demand.
 This response may differ significantly from price drops, bundling, or flash sales, as well as their timing and the market segment in which they occur.

-We deliver models that take into account historical promotional performance, as well as dynamic sensitivity to the consequences of specific promotional campaigns.
+We deliver models that account for historical promotional performance and the dynamic sensitivity to the consequences of specific promotional campaigns.
 This is achieved through frequent retraining and contextual adjustments, ensuring the highest level of precision.

 Returns and Reverse Logistics Impact

 According to Statista, clothing, shoes, and accessories are the top three categories of returned products in e-commerce in the United States.
-This is a common problem for retailers, which can distort demand signals if not appropriately addressed.
+This is a common problem for retailers that can distort demand signals if not addressed appropriately.

-We set up our models to differentiate between gross and net sales, adjusting forecasts with historical return patterns in mind.
+We set up our models to differentiate between gross and net sales and adjust forecasts with historical return patterns in mind.
 By doing this, we prevent costly overstocking and work with an accurate representation of customer demand.

 Supply Chain Lead Time Variability

 As experienced ML developers, we are fully aware of this and always integrate supply chain data directly into our models.
-We help our clients develop robust and responsive planning systems that are prepared for any unforeseen events that may occur.
+We help our clients develop robust demand planning systems prepared for unforeseen supply chain disruptions.

 Consider SPD Technology as Your Strategic Tech Partner

-We, at SPD Technology, have decades of proven experience in various business verticals, including retail and eCommerce development services.
-Our experts possess a deep understanding of the intricacies of retail operations and the dynamics of the supply chain, enabling them to deliver tangible business value precisely.
+We at SPD Technology have decades of proven experience across various business verticals, including retail and eCommerce development services.
+Our experts possess a deep understanding of the intricacies of retail operations and the dynamics of the supply chain.
+We help businesses improve customer satisfaction by delivering tangible business value precisely.

-Our engineers know how to optimize and unify data from entirely different sources and in various formats, to ensure a strong foundation for ML models to predict personalized demand retail data.
-Fully understanding the business impact of Big Data, we design future-proofed systems that integrate with cloud platforms, unlocking limitless scalability and impressive flexibility.
+Our engineers know how to optimize and unify data from entirely different sources and formats to ensure a strong foundation for ML models to predict personalized retail demand.
+With a full understanding of the business impact of Big Data, we design future-proofed systems that integrate with cloud platforms, unlocking limitless scalability and impressive flexibility.

 With hands-on experience in AI/ML projects, our experts ensure that your custom ML models can learn and adapt easily to changing market conditions and customer behavior.
-We are committed to the full cycle implementation of machine learning-based demand prediction solutions, covering all aspects of this process, from initial assessment to post-release support.
+We are committed to the full-cycle implementation of machine-learning-based demand-prediction solutions, covering all aspects of the process, from initial assessment to post-release support.

 Take a look at one of our recent projects to get a better understanding of what results we can achieve in the real-world business environment.
-In this project for an online retail business, we managed to achieve 3x product expansion enhanced by AI/ML:
+In this project for an online retail business, we achieved 3x product expansion with AI/ML.

 Conclusion

 Here, at SPD Technology, we have extensive experience in eCommerce, from building marketplaces to providing POS software development services.
 We always stay ahead of the curve by keeping our finger on the pulse of all innovations that deliver business value to our global customers.
 Demand forecasting in retail with ML is no exception.
-Our team specializes in data analytics in retail, delivering a strong foundation for building our advanced demand prediction solutions tailored to the particular needs of each client.
-Contact us and let’s drive the industry forward with game-changing solutions!
+Our team specializes in retail data analytics, providing a strong foundation for building advanced demand-prediction solutions tailored to each client’s specific needs.
+Contact us and let’s drive the industry forward with game-changing solutions.

 FAQ

 Retail demand prediction using machine learning offers several tangible business benefits, enabling organizations to identify complex data patterns that are often overlooked by existing methods.
-This results in more precise predictions, improved inventory management, reduced waste, increased customer satisfaction as related to forecasting experience in retail, and higher revenues.
+This results in more precise predictions, improved inventory management, reduced waste, increased customer satisfaction regarding forecasting experience in retail, and higher revenues.